yhytoto12/advent-of-code/README.md

 # advent-of-code

-## 1. What to do?
+## 1. Purpose
-- It is for improving my skills of implementing, optimization, interpretation and so on..
+- improving skills : implementation, interpretation, optimization, basic algorithm, parsing strings, and so on...
-- Spending time in Millitary
+-

+## 2. Language
+- using c++
+- complied by gcc++11

+## 3.